TempSpas/succinct-for-colloquy/README.md

 * Getting rid of text shadows
 * Member links and URLs maintaining color in chat events

-I also added two variants, Solarized and Solarized Dark, based on http://ethanschoonover.com/solarized, giving the theme a decent "night mode."
-Aside from these changes, I added descriptive comments where I could to allow end users to seek and change any part of it, much like I did when discovering the style for the first time.
+I also added two variants, Solarized and Solarized Dark, based on http://ethanschoonover.com/solarized, giving the theme another light option and a decent "night mode."
+Aside from these changes, I added descriptive comments where I could to allow end users to seek and change any part of it, much like I did when I discovered the style for the first time.

 Default: